simgrid/simgrid/docs/source/Tutorial_DAG.rst

 Simulating DAG
 ==============

-This tutorial presents the basics to understand how DAG are represented in Simgrid and how to simulate their workflow.
+This tutorial presents the basics to understand how DAG are represented in SimGrid and how to simulate their workflow.

 Definition of a DAG
 -------------------